*Originally published in the Philadelphia City Paper (closed in 2017), Nov. 9, 2012.

 “The whole purpose of civil asset forfeiture is to make sure people are not permitted to profit from criminal activity,” says Gupta, who says the small amounts in play in many currency seizures in Philadelphia presents its own problem: “It’s one thing when you have hundreds of thousands of dollars being seized from the trunks of cars.
 But when police are taking such small amounts from so many people who are never charged with a crime, it raises grave questions about whether these commonplace amounts were really obtained through criminal activity.”

-Click here for an interactive chart comparing the timelines and outcomes of civil asset and related criminal cases.
+Click the image for an interactive chart comparing the timelines and outcomes of civil asset and related criminal cases. (*Link no longer functional)

 Each has his or her own story, but this reporter observed patterns over weeks of visits to the courtroom.
 Of the dozen or two dozen people who show up on a given day, a few will likely be young men (usually black or Hispanic), often there to reclaim money seized from them on the street by police — usually, but not always, in connection with drug charges.
 Others are security guards, there to reclaim their (legal, they say) firearms, seized in a stop or arrest.
 It’s a surprisingly common scenario, says Narberth attorney Jonathan Goldstein, who represents people in many such cases.
 Others are individuals (or entire families) there to fight the threatened forfeiture of a home.